rubysredrover/.github/profile/README.md

 #### Option 2: Away From Home

 Ruby travels with the child.
-When the home base isn't available — school, travel, grandma's house, the same model runs on a laptop.
+When the home base isn't available, to school, travel, grandma's house, the same model runs on a laptop.
 Same privacy guarantee.
-Same air gap.
 Just slower.
 Works for astronauts and rovers wandering around Mars too.

 **The architectural inversion:** Apple Silicon's unified memory removes the constraint that forces quantization on discrete GPUs.
 64GB of unified memory means Gemma 4 26B fits at Q8, essentially lossless with 37GB to spare.
 The laptop actually runs *higher fidelity weights* than the home base GPU, at lower power, with the same privacy guarantee.
 It's slower (~25 tok/sec vs 200), but for non-time-critical VLA decisions that's well above the threshold for useful action planning.
 When bandwidth is constrained, we optimize for throughput (Q4).
-When memory is abundant, we can increase precision without sacrificing usability (Q8).
+We don’t optimize for precision or speed, we optimize for the constraint of the environment.

 One `pip install mlx-lm` away from running.
 No CUDA.
 No drivers.
 No rack.